Lin2907/Symphony/README.md

 ## Deployment

 * The site was deployed to GitHub pages.
-Since I started building my website on VSCode a desktop version and got bigger part of it, I first uploaded the already coded files to IDE and after added few changes, deployed it to GitHub.
 The steps to deploy are as follows:
    + In the GitHub repository, navigated to the Settings tab
    + From the source section drop-down menu, selected the Master Branch
    + Once the master branch has been selected, the page was automatically refreshed with a detailed ribbon display to indicate the successful deployment.